Firedaze playing live

 I also play a Stonebridge GS20-CM/C acoustic with an onboard Fishman preamp – it’s strung with ridiculously expensive Elixir strings that sound lovely and luckily last for ages.
 I sing through an AKG headset wireless microphone.

 For foot percussion – my stomp box (literally a wooden box to stamp on with a mic in it!) is a Shadow Stompin’ Bass which we use to trigger bass drum sounds on a Roland SPD-SX .
-I’ve also started using a KT10 pedal to trigger snare sounds – even though technically is a bass drum pedal – and I use it back to front!
-Still it gives me a variety of percussion sounds – I love it.”
+I’ve also been using a KT10 pedal to trigger snare sounds – even though technically is a bass drum pedal – and I use it back to front!
+Still it gives me a variety of percussion sounds – I love it.

 String